 Level 6 Assessment Method

 Health and Wellbeing Project Project (100%) 8,000

-40 credits
+40 credits Core

-Core

-Legal and Ethical Practice in Healthcare 20 credits Facov (50%) 2 000
+Legal and Ethical Practice in Healthcare

-Core Essay (50%) 2,000 Presentation (50%)10 mins
+20 credits Essay (50%) 2,000

-Core r resentation (30%) to mins
+Core Presentation (50%)10 mins

 Improvement and Enterprise for Health, Wellbeing

 and Community Report (100%) 4,000

 20credits

 Core

-Person Centred Organisations for Healthcare Group Project (25%)(20 mins)
+Person Centred Organisations for Healthcare 20 credits Group Project (25%)(20 mins)

-20 credits

 Core Coursework (75%) (3,000)

-Preparing for employment in health, wellbeing and Oral Assessment (25%) 15 mins
+Preparing for employment in health, wellbeing and community Oral Assessment (25%) 15 mins

-community

-20 gradita Dortfolio(759/) 2, 000

 20 credits Core Portfolio(75%) 3, 000

-Oole

 Assessment loading throughout all levels is designed to ensure that assessment provides motivation for and deeper approach to learning but does not overwhelm the student, potentially increasing the likelihood of a surface approach to learning.
 This has been carefully considered and there are no more than two elements of assessment per 20 credits.
 Where assessment has been divided into two this has either been to ensure that all module outcomes are tested appropriately, or where two elements of assessment are part of a cumulative learning and assessment exercise.
 As a guide to ensuring consistency in assessment task across modules, the written word equivalent for modules at level 4 is 2,500, at level 5 is 3,000 and level 6 is 4,000.
 The increasing word allowance is to recognise students increasing need to explore subjects in greater depth, for example through presenting conflicting and debating arguments and the analysis, synthesis and evaluation of an increasing range of literature.
 With a similar rationale time given for individual and group presentations increases across levels 4-6.
 Students who are absent on the day of individual or group presentation must apply to have their extenuating circumstances considered.
 For group presentations, where extenuating circumstances are upheld an equivalent assignment task may be devised by the module team.
 This will be agreed as equivalent in meeting learning outcomes by the Programme Leader and Programme external examiner.
 For individual presentations, where extenuating circumstances are upheld a further presentation date will be provided.
 Students who do not have extenuating circumstances upheld with regard to absence on the day of presentations will be considered as a non submission of assessment.